PatrickGaied/Claimwise/README.md

 # Claimwise - AI-Powered Insurance Claims Processing

-## Project Description
+## 1. Project Description

 **Claimwise** is an intelligent insurance claims processing system that revolutionizes how insurance companies handle claim documents.
 Our AI-powered platform automatically extracts key information from claim documents, validates them against policy rules, and provides instant approve/deny/review decisions with detailed explanations.
 Built with a modern FastAPI backend and intuitive Streamlit frontend, Claimwise transforms hours of manual claim review into seconds of automated analysis.

-## Inspiration
+## 2. Inspiration

 The insurance industry processes millions of claims annually, with adjusters spending countless hours manually reviewing documents, cross-referencing policies, and making coverage decisions.
 This manual process is slow, expensive, and prone to human error.
-We were inspired by the potential to leverage modern AI to automate this workflow while maintaining the nuanced decision-making that insurance requires.
+I was inspired by the potential to leverage modern AI to automate this workflow while maintaining the nuanced decision-making that insurance requires.
 Our goal was to create a system that doesn't just extract data, but actually thinks like an experienced claims adjuster.

-## What it does
+## 3. What it does

 Claimwise accepts uploaded claim documents (PDF or text) and performs comprehensive automated analysis: